mahhx2/my-creation-of-isaac/my-creation-of-pacman/README.md

-# my-creation-of-isaac
+# my-creation-of-pacman
-this is a game thats based on the binding of isaac : rebirth game.
+this is a game thats based on the pacman